programminghistorian/jekyll/lessons/working-with-text-files.md

 In the third example, the triple quotes signify a string that covers more than one line.

-Print is a command that prints objects in textual form.
-The print command, when combined with the string, produces a statement.
+`Print` is a command that prints objects in textual form.
+The print command, when combined with the string, produces a *statement*.

-You will use print like this in cases where you want to create information that needs to be acted upon right away.
+You will use `print` like this in cases where you want to create information that needs to be acted upon right away.
 Sometimes, however, you will be creating information that you want to save, to send to someone else, or to use as input for further processing by another program or set of programs.
-In these cases you will want to send information to files on your hard drive rather than to the “Command Output” pane.
+In these cases you will want to send information to files on your hard drive rather than to the "Command Output" pane.
 Enter the following program into your text editor and save it as `file-output.py`.

 ``` python